azerpas/uniswap-cli/README.md

           Address of the token to swap from.
 This is the token you want to sell.
 It must be a valid ERC20 token address (e.g USDT: 0xdAC17F958D2ee523a2206206994597C13D831ec7)
   -o, --token-out <TOKEN_OUT>
           Address of the token to swap to.
 This is the token you want to buy.
 It must be a valid ERC20 token address (e.g WETH: 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2)
-  -h, --help
+  -v, --verbose
+          Verbose mode, will print more information about the swap If not specified, it will only print the transaction hash -h, --help
           Print help
   -V, --version